Ciaran McKenna

-Ciaran Paul McKenna (born 25 March 1998) is a Scottish professional footballer who plays as a centre back or right back for Spanish club Alqueries CF. McKenna has previously played for Falkirk, Hamilton Academical, Partick Thistle and Queen of the South.
+Ciaran Paul McKenna (born 25 March 1998) is a former Scottish professional footballer who now plays part time as a centre back or right back for Zurich City, in Switzerland's 2.
+Liga Interregional (5th division).
+McKenna has previously played for Falkirk, Hamilton Academical, Partick Thistle and Queen of the South.

+During his playing career in Scotland, McKenna was co-host of the podcast BroPod, alongside college and Hamilton Academical teammate Markus Fjortoft.
+The podcast centred around conversations with individuals from the realms of sports, media, finance, and politics.
+Guests included world-renowned journalists, broadcasters, club owners, agents, CEO's and Ballon d'Or winners.
+Additionally, while playing, McKenna began a master's degree in Economics of Sustainability, which he has now completed.

 Early life

 McKenna was born in Glasgow and was educated at Cardinal Newman High School, Bellshill, and St Ninian's High School, Kirkintilloch.
-McKenna played in the Celtic Academy, before turning down the offer of a three-year professional contract with the club, to accept the offer of a scholarship with Duke University in North Carolina.
+McKenna played in the Celtic Academy, before turning down the offer of a three-year professional contract with the club, to accept the offer of a scholarship with Duke University in North Carolina, where he competed in college soccer in the NCAA Division 1.
+After three and a half years at Duke University, McKenna graduated in December 2018 with a bachelor's degree in political science.

 Club career

 Early career

 McKenna had 42 appearances with the Duke Blue Devils over three seasons and scored two goals.
 McKenna also spent a spell during 2017 playing for Jacksonville Armada U-23 in the National Premier Soccer League.

 Falkirk

 In January 2019, McKenna joined Falkirk.
 McKenna had 17 league appearances and scored two goals in his debut season as a professional with the Bairns.